(Disclosure: Some of the links below may be affiliate links)

 Many people think that all their shares are directly registered in their names.
 But in most cases, this is wrong.

 As mentioned before, your assets are generally held in big omnibus accounts.
-And only the segregation legal entity is aware of which investor holds which shares.
+And only the segregation legal entity knows which investor holds which shares.

-There are some systems by which you could register shares in your name.
+There are some systems by which you can register shares in your name.

-Doing so will help in case of broker bankruptcy since then your claim is directly with the company of the share and not the intermediary (the broker).
+Doing so will help in case of broker bankruptcy since then your claim is direct with the company of the share and not the intermediary (the broker).

 In Switzerland, we have a system of share registers.
 With some brokers, you can register the ownership of your shares in a share register.
 These are public registers for publicly-traded companies.
 It is a very different system since the share will still be held by the broker.
 But you will have a public official trace of the shares.